Waterkin/stock-top-papers/README.md

 The sole purpose of this repository is to help me organize recent academic papers *with codes* related to _stock price prediction_, _quantitative trading_, _risk modeling_.
 This is a non-exhausting list, even though I'll try to keep it updated...
 Feel free to suggest decent papers via a PR.
+If you find this repository helpful consider leaving a :star:

 # Table of Contents